WAM Ambassador Program

 - A current CV of the lead applicant (and co-organizers if applicable);

-- A detailed plan of the proposed activity, including dates and time frame;
+- A detailed plan of the proposed activity (in-person or hybrid and must be completed 30 days prior to the May program), including dates and time frame;

 - A detailed budget of the proposed activity;